 For a concise summary of my education, please look at my CV.

 Since I had already earned associate degrees, my general education requirements were fulfilled when I began pursuing my bachelor’s degrees.
-I strategically chose to spend four years on my bachelors, so I could build a wide ranging skill set to prepare myself for graduate school for planetary science.
-Being a full-time undergraduate for six consecutive years (two years at CCC, and four years at K-State) gave me the unique opportunity to triple major.
+I strategically chose to spend four years completing my bachelor’s degrees so I could build a wide-ranging skill set to prepare for graduate school in planetary science.
+Being a full-time undergraduate for six consecutive years, two years at CCC and four years at Kansas State University, gave me the unique opportunity to triple major.
 After four years at Kansas State University, I graduated with a B.S. in Chemistry, a B.S. in Geology, and a B.S. in Geography.
-Each major was chosen for its ability to help me research the planets and moons.
+Each major was chosen for its ability to support my research on planets and moons.

 More specific information of each degree program is found below.